A Self-Tuning Impedance-based Interaction Planner for Robotic Haptic Exploration: Experiments and Results

-The first column shows the data obtained while maintaining high impedance profiles ($1000~N/m$).
-Although, this setup showed high desired pose tracking capability ($\Delta\bm{x}_{\textrm{max}}\approx0.04$~m), where $\Delta\bm{x}$ is the tracking error, the high impedance profiles resulted in high interaction forces ($\approx44~N$) due to the rigid contact with the environment.
+Fig. 6 (left) shows the data obtained while maintaining high impedance profiles ($1000$~N/m).
+Although, this setup showed high desired pose tracking capability ($\Delta\bm{x}_{\textrm{max}}\approx0.04$~m), where $\Delta\bm{x}$ is the tracking error, the high impedance profiles resulted in higher average interaction forces $\textrm{F}_{\textrm{avg}}\approx23$~N due to the rigid contact with the environment.
+In terms of performances, the actual CT was equal to $31$\;s and ED $1.16$\;m.

-The second column shows the plots of the trial with low impedance profiles ($300~N/m$).
-Despite this setup provides compliance, high interaction forces ($\approx30~N$) were observed due to the larger value of $\Delta\bm{x}_{\textrm{max}}\approx0.10~m$.
+Fig. 6 (middle) shows the plots of the trial with low impedance profiles ($300$~N/m).
+Despite this setup provides compliance, relatively higher $\textrm{F}_{\textrm{avg}}\approx18$~N were observed due to the larger value of $\Delta\bm{x}_{\textrm{max}}\approx0.10$~m.
 The possible cause of larger $\Delta\bm{x}$ is as follows.
 For low impedance profiles, the interaction forces gradually increased.
 Since the force thresholds used by the proposed interaction planner to change the trajectory was set to relatively high values, this allowed for a larger $\Delta\bm{x}$ before changing the trajectory.
 Another drawback given by the lower impedance profiles, was that the robot was unable to compensate for $\Delta\bm{x}$ due to its lower tracking ability for desired pose, thus highlighting a less desirable behavior.
+Moreover, the actual CT was $36$\;s and ED was $1.13$\;m.

-The third column depicts the data employing the self-tuning impedance method.
-The maximum controllable stiffness along the primary motion axis was set to $k_{\textrm{max}} = 1000~N/m$ while minimum stiffness was set to $k_{\textrm{min}} = 300~N/m$.
+Fig. 6 (right) depicts the data employing the self-tuning impedance method. $k_{\textrm{max}} = 1000$~N/m was set along the primary motion axis while $k_{\textrm{min}} = 300$~N/m was set in the other axis.
 Since the high impedance was maintained in the motion direction, the error was as small as the high impedance profiles.
-Furthermore, the interaction forces (${<18}~N$) were lower than the low impedance profiles because of the low impedance in non primary motion direction and the smaller $\Delta\bm{x}_{\textrm{max}}$ ($\approx0.04~m$).
+Furthermore, $\textrm{F}_{\textrm{avg}}\approx11$~N were lower than the low impedance profiles because of the low impedance in non primary motion direction and the smaller $\Delta\bm{x}_{\textrm{max}}$ ($\approx0.04$~m).
+Additionally, the actual CT was $32$\;s and ED was $1.13$\;m.
+CT is comparable to the stiff case, and 11\% lower with respect to the compliant one.
+On the other hand, ED is comparable to the compliant case and 2.5\% lower with respect to the stiff case.
+Taking into account the optimal values, the increase in CT is 23\% while for ED is 7\%.
+These considerations demonstrate the exploration efficiency of our algorithm despite our interaction planner seeks real-time haptic interaction/collision with unknown environments.